 - Protect your board and association with adequate insurance coverage, ranging from commercial property insurance to workers’ compensation.
 If you are unsure about how to approach obtaining insurance, one company that can help is Blue Lime Insurance Group, a broker with experience in condominiums and planned communities.
 See here for their advice about umbrella insurance as a defensive measure for lawsuits.

 - With knowledge comes power!
-Safeguard your board and association through familiarizing yourself with applicable laws and governing documents.
+Safeguard your board and association by familiarizing yourself with applicable laws and governing documents.
 To further your education, you can seek board member training programs, such as Boardline Academy.
 From lessons that focus on dissecting governing documents to an entire course dedicated to risk management, programs such as Boardline can equip your HOA board with the knowledge to protect itself and help it thrive.
 See here for their expertise on lawsuits against board members.

 - Risk management.
 Both insurance and education contribute to the overall process of managing risks.
 When you engage in risk avoidance, risk mitigation, insurance, and/or risk retention, you can more effectively prepare for and mitigate lawsuits.